niklasdewally/graph-transfer-learning/notebooks/EGI Framework overview.md

 In a `NodeFlow`, the set of edges between layers is known as a `block`.

-Layers are equivlent to the number of hops in this case.
+Layers contain the nodes reachable from the seed nodes after a certain number of hops.

 What `opt` calls `n_layers` is the `k` number used in the model.